 Radiotracers and radiopharmaceuticals are substances that follow the behaviour of various biological processes.
-They are also used for flow visualisation through different technologies, such as Single Photon Emission Computed Tomography (SPECT), Positron Emission Tomography (PET) and Computed Radioactive Particle Tracking (CARPT) systems.
+They are also used for flow visualisation through different medical imaging modalities such as Positron Emission Tomography (PET imaging), Single Photon Emission Computed Tomography (SPECT imaging) and Computed Radioactive Particle Tracking (CARPT) systems.

-Radiolabelled drug molecules – radiopharmaceuticals – are used in vitro and in vivo to study drug metabolism profiles.
-The premise behind radiolabelled drugs is to quantify the amount of drug-related substance in different biological systems.
+Radiopharmaceuticals – are used in vitro and in vivo to study drug metabolism profiles.
+The premise behind radiolabelled drugs is to quantify the amount of drug-related substances in different biological systems.
 The advantage of radiolabelled isotopes is the ability to apply chromatographic separation and quantify the individual metabolites.

 Therefore, radiolabelled drugs are used mostly in ADME (absorption, distribution, metabolism and excretion) studies.
 Carbon-14 (14C) labelled compounds benefit these investigations because of the higher metabolic stability of this compared to the tritium (3H) tagged version.
 The radiolabel is inserted into the metabolically stable core group of the compound.
 The radiolabel may be placed both on stable and labile moieties depending on the labelling requirements.
 Furthermore, double-labelled compounds with different isotopes, for example, 13C/14C or 3H/14C might be synthesised to aid in metabolite identification and quantification of the individual moieties.

 Radiotracers used in the investigation of metabolic pathways fall into two categories: